L Strs.

 multiple compression matters even if the business stays healthy

-debt-funded flexibility narrows
+Debt-funded flexibility narrows

 $2.4B in long-term debt is manageable with an A balance sheet.
 It still means less room for error if operating momentum softens.